Best tool for X · Sales outreach

 Force one next step before ending this session

-- Now: assign one owner for the 14-day lane and open the matching route.
+- Now: assign one owner for the 14-day path and open the matching route.

 - In-session proof: first sequence draft, stop rules, and follow-up state tags are created today.